d3x41/documentation-dev/md/tools/packages.md

 ### linux-firmware
 Collection of non open-source firmwares provided by Linux maintainers

+### tflint
+A Pluggable Terraform Linter

+### lazygit
+A simple terminal UI for git commands

+### lazydocker
+The lazier way to manage everything docker

+### terraform-docs
+A utility to generate documentation from Terraform modules in various output formats

+### yq
+Portable command-line YAML, JSON, XML, CSV and properties processor

+### kaisen-timeshift-apt
+Automatically create snapshots when APT is used with Timeshift

+### kaisen-live-guest-additions
+Management of guests additions services for Kaisen live systems

 ## Source of packages
 All the sources of the packages can be found here: